LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 a dictionary with string keys and string values.
 How is this used?
 What will this dictionary contain when the method runs?

-..
-TODO: determine if VS on windows allows for right click like this for find usages

-To figure this out, right-click on the method name and select *Find References*.
+To figure this out, right-click on the method name and select *Find (All) References*.
 This will open a pane and display each location in the program where ``GetUserSelection`` is invoked.
 The first such usage is the first line of the main ``while loop``: